 - In addition, the US Federal Government has now officially listed the plant as an endangered and protected species.
 However, for the moment, the IUCN lists the plant as Threatened.

 - Habitat loss appears to be the primary threat to its continued existence.
 Unfortunately, much of its former range is now under human habitation.
-Also, non-native grasses have taken over large swathes of the habitat once belonging to the San Diego Thornmint.
+Also, non-native grasses have taken over large swathes of the habitat it once thrived in.

-San Diego Thornmint Physical Characteristics and Habitat
+San Diego Thornmint Physical Description